oblio360/hearthstone-blog/_posts/2016-01-08-playing-raptor-rogue.md

 ##### Face Hunter

 Pure Face Hunter is a dice roll.
-It basically relies on having sticky minions and Defender of Argus in the mulligan.
+On your part it relies on having sticky minions and Defender of Argus in the mulligan.

-But overall, you're disadvantaged since Face Hunter has a ton of damage  and this deck is neither fast enough to race nor defensive enough to stall out the game long enough for the Shaman to run out of steam.
+But overall, you're disadvantaged since Face Hunter has a ton of damage and this deck is neither fast enough to race nor defensive enough to stall out the game long enough for the Hunter to run out of steam.

 ##### Aggro Shaman